josephspurrier/gowebapp/README.md

 To make the web app a little more flexible, you can make changes to different components in one place through the config.json file.
-If you want to add any of your own settings, you can add them to config.json and then to config.go so you can reference them in your code.
+If you want to add any of your own settings, you can add them to config.json and update the structs in gowebapp.go and the individual files so you can reference them in your code.
 This is config.json:

 ~~~ json
 {